Canning Apple Pie Filling

 This post may contain affiliate links.
 Read our disclosure policy.

-Learn how to can apple pie filling in a pressure canner or water bath.
+Learn about canning apple pie filling in a pressure canner or water bath.
 An easy homemade apple pie filling with amazing cinnamon flavor.

 My mom and dad had a few apple trees in their backyard when I was young.
-There weren’t many trees, but a good crop meant there was enough for us to make applesauce to last throughout the year and fill our freezers with homemade apple pies.
+There weren’t many trees, but a good crop meant there was enough for us to make apple sauce to last throughout the year and fill our freezers with homemade apple pies and apple butter.

-These days, my freezers are usually full of various recipe testing I’ve been doing for TOLT, so canning produce makes more sense for me.
+These days, my freezers are usually full of various recipe testing I’ve been doing for TOLT, so canning apple pie filling so that I can store it on a pantry shelf makes more sense for me.
 I came across a recipe for canned apple pie filling in an old church cookbook and tweaked it slightly to add elements of my favorite homemade apple pie.

 Let’s make apple pie filling from scratch.
 It’s easier than you think.